LIFE: HONEY, I'M HOME!

 Photo by NAtalee Cocks

-I’m not going to go into the hows and whys of making this decision, but it was a mutual decision.
-I am however, going to go into the process of actually moving and how overwhelming it was and still is for us.
+I’m not going to go into the hows and whys of making this decision.
+I am however, going to go into the process of actually moving and how overwhelming it was.
 Moving is stressful.
-Since being married, I’ve moved twice, and this was the third and, hopefully, last time.
-There is just so much to account for.
+I’ve moved twice back in Abu Dhabi, and the move to Dubai was my third.
+There is so much to account for.
 Long months of planning, and longer months of waiting, crazy amounts of payments and the actual packing and unpacking of everything.
 First, you have to make sure you secure yourself.
-So, we started looking for jobs, once a job was secured and I was employed, we then started looking for schools for the children, and I’m sure every person knows the stress of finding just the perfect school that you feel comfortable putting your child in.
-Once we found the ideal school, and secured their places, we started looking for a house that was in close proximity to the school.
-Our thinking was that, in case of emergencies, since we’re both working parents, and we’re moving to a city away from our families (who were always our go-to in these situations), we needed to be close.
-It also made drop-offs and pick-ups easier, especially during the rush hour.
-The house hunting took a little longer, but eventually, we found the house of our dreams.
-The house we could envision ourselves growing old in, we could envision our kids growing up in, and after some pricing negotiations, we went for it.
-Now, the waiting begins.
-We had to wait for bank approvals, we had to wait for assessments, we had to wait to exchange contracts, along with confirmation of when we can actually start moving to the house.
-We were basically living in limbo for at least 2 months, should we start packing?
-Should we half-pack at least?
-Do we book a moving company?
-No, not yet.
-Can we start working on the new house (it needed a lot of work)?
-No, not yet.
-Disaster, really.
-September was looming, first day of schools was upon us, and we were yet to get confirmation and we were starting to slightly panic.
+So, I had to find a good, stable job in Dubai, and once I was employed, I began the search for the right school for the children.
+I’m sure every parent understands the stress of finding the perfect school for your child.
+Once we settled on the school, and secured their spots, the search for a house began with the idea that it should be in close proximity to the school.
+The thinking was that it is the practical and convenient thing to do, making drop-offs and pick-ups easier, especially during the rush hour.
+The house hunting took a little longer, but eventually, I found the house of my dreams.
+The house I could envision my kids growing up in, and after some pricing negotiations, I went for it.

-We had hired a moving company to pack and move all our stuff from one city to another, but we couldn’t unpack anything until the house was ready.
+I hired a moving company to pack and move all our stuff from one city to another, but I couldn’t unpack anything until the house was ready.
 I still didn’t know where I wanted everything to go.
 It was mental.
-You can maybe tell from the pictures, everything was in boxes, furniture wrapped up, it was chaos.
+You can maybe tell from the pictures, everything stayed in boxes, furniture wrapped up, it was chaos.
 I then started looking for help.
 I needed help to expedite things, because with work, and kids starting school, I needed to get things done quickly and I had neither the time or resources.
 So, with a little research, I found this amazing, wonderful human being, who I consider a friend now, Valentina from KUKY design, a super affordable online design service, to help me bring my vision of the house to life.

 Photo 8-9-19, 10 29 20-2.jpg